2020PB/police-brutality/reports/New York.md

 Images show swollen hands from zip ties as well as bruises from batons.
 One partygoer states he suffered a severe sprain in his arm, and doctors could not determine from an X-Ray if it had been broken or not.

-tags: arrest, racial-profiling, inhumane-treatment, baton, beat
+tags: arrest, racial-profiling, inhumane-treatment, baton, beat, zip-ties

 id: ny-newyorkcity-39